 Take a stroll through the supermarket aisles and you’ll see tons of products in a range of yellow hues.
 It’s a popular shade in foods and drinks because many natural ingredients are already yellow.
 But it is also intentionally used because it has been shown to increase appetite and even induce impulse buying!
-When deciding the visual design of your yellow food or beverage, why not go through the natural path and skip the use of artificial colors?
+When deciding the visual design of your yellow food or beverage, why not go through the natural path and skip the use of artificial colours?
 In this article we’ll take you through some of the natural alternatives to synthetic yellows that will help you meet consumer demand for simple labels while still providing a range of butter yellow to vibrant golden shades.

 Vibrant as no other: Curcumin

 Nature provides plenty of yellow options to use in foods and drinks.
 One of these sources is curcumin, a flavonoid obtained from the turmeric rhizome.
-It delivers a super bright yellow color that resembles tartrazine/yellow #5 very closely and has an attractive, almost fluorescent, hue in application.
+It delivers a super bright yellow colour that resembles tartrazine/yellow #5 very closely and has an attractive, almost fluorescent, hue in application.
 If you are looking for a lemon or pineapple identity, curcumin may be your go-to yellow!

-And we have excellent news: this color is highly stable towards heat processing and has good cost in use yields.
+And we have excellent news: this colour is highly stable towards heat processing and has good cost in use yields.
 The main consideration when formulating with curcumin is that it is light sensitive, so it’s best to opt for opaque packaging for your goods.

 Another important aspect is that it shifts towards a dark orange or even red hue at high pH levels.
 Most foods are generally neutral or acidic, but high pH microenvironments can occur in the small bubbles formed in chemically leavened batters, especially where double effect leavening powders are used.
 Keep that in mind to avoid lemon cakes looking more like butterscotch.